2017 Sussex International Theory Prize

 In 2011, the Centre for Advanced International Theory (CAIT) was established by the Department of International Relations within the School of Global Studies of the University of Sussex.
 The core mission of the Centre is to support and disseminate innovative fundamental research in international theory.

 To this end, the Sussex International Theory Prize is awarded annually for the best piece of innovative theoretical research in International Relations.
-Last year’s Prize was awarded to Alexander Anievas for his book Capital, the State, and War: Class Conflict and Geopolitics in Thirty Years’ Crisis, 1914-1945 (University of Michigan Press, 2014).
+Last year’s Prize was awarded to Robert Vitalis for his book White World Order, Black Power Politics: The Birth of American International Relations (Cornell University Press 2015).

 - The work should be in International Relations, broadly conceived – including sub-fields